angel-mora/web-static-lephucr/content/chatgpt_history/founder-removal-in-llc.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  i have post incorporation setup in progress and stock plan adoption pending but one of my founders dropped out.
+I'm doing the LLC in Clerky, what can I do to remove him?
+Do I need to close this company?
+Contacting Clerky support?"
 draft: false
 ---

 # Founder Removal in LLC

-## ✅ TODOs

-## 📌 Summary
-i have post incorporation setup in progress and stock plan adoption pending but one of my founders dropped out.
-I'm doing the LLC in Clerky, what can I do to remove him?
-Do I need to close this company?
-Contacting Clerky support?

 ## 🧠 Full Chat

+🙋 **You:**

 i have post incorporation setup in progress and stock plan adoption pending but one of my founders dropped out.
 I'm doing the LLC in Clerky, what can I do to remove him?
 Do I need to close this company?
 Contacting Clerky support?

+---

+🤖 **Assistant:**

 No, you don’t necessarily need to close the company.
 Removing a founder who has dropped out can be handled by amending the operating agreement and updating the cap table.
 Here’s a step-by-step guide on what you can do: